 It’s slightly horrifying to look in the rear-view mirror and see prickly black hairs on my upper lip.
-Especially when I look closer and they’re on my chin too.
+Especially when I look closer and they’re on my chin, too.

 Actually, sorry, I fibbed.
-It’s not fifty.
+It’s not the big five-oh.
 It’s like ten years more.
+And then some.
 You do the math.
 It’s just, I know how that number comes across, and how people jump to conclusions.
-When I was in my twenties I thought anyone past forty, much less fifty, or God forbid, fifty plus ten, was, almost from another planet.
+I admit, it sounds, well … ancient!When I was in my 20s, I thought anyone past 40, much less 50, or God forbid, 50 plus 10, was almost from another planet.
 I couldn’t conceive of myself ever being that age.
-And it’s not just me.
+And I’m not the only one.
 I’m pretty sure this delusional thinking is universal.
-So I’m here to say, HELLO, you people under forty!
+So, I’m here to say, HELLO, you people under 40!
 Wake up!
-You too will be sixty some day, glasses, fat asses and whiskers to boot!
+You too will be 60 someday, glasses, fat asses and whiskers to boot!

 But you know what?
 It’s really not so bad.
 In fact, it’s good.
 For one thing, your friends (as long as they’re alive and you remember their names) are along for the ride, too.
-I mean, most of my friends have already reached that milestone and they are all smart, fun, and good-looking people.
+I mean, most of them have already reached that milestone and they are all smart, fun, and good-looking people.
 Especially when I’m not wearing my glasses.

 And we all have just as much fun as we ever did.
 We really do!
 We’ve been together pretty much since the 1970s when we were quasi hippies, and honest to GOD we’re doing all the same things we’ve always done – having get-togethers and parTAYs and smoking pot.
 The only difference is that now pot is legal.
 Also, we can afford the better things in life.
 I tell you, a nice quality Sativa joint ranks way up there with a fine bottle of Cab.
 Actually, the two make a lovely combination.